Provable Distributional Value Iteration under Partial Observability: Experimental Setup

 We disable belief-point expansion in both environments and fix a finite set $\mathcal{B}$ of belief states as described in Section \ref{appendix_sec:envs}.
 PBVI is implemented as in \citep{pbvi}, while DPBVI follows the backup procedure from Section \ref{sec:dpbvi}.
-Return distributions in DPBVI use 51 categorical atoms, with each $\psi$-vector initialized to place all probability mass at zero.
+Return distributions in DPBVI use 51 categorical atoms, with each $\hat{\psi}$-vector initialized to the uniform distribution, and we adopt a distribution support of $[0, 100]$.

-For the MiniGrid DoorKey environment, we set the distribution support to $[0, 5]$, reflecting the small range of cumulative rewards in a 5×5 grid.
-In the Two-State Noisy-Sensor environment, we adopt a larger support $[0, 100]$ to accommodate higher returns.
-Upon convergence, we compare the expected values of DPBVI’s distributions against the scalar value function from PBVI, using identical discount factors, reward functions, and stopping criteria in both algorithms.
+Upon convergence, we compare the expected values of DPBVI’s return distributions against PBVI’s scalar value function, using identical discount factors and stopping criteria in both algorithms.
+To assess distributional accuracy, we compute empirical FVMC return distributions for each belief and report the normalized Wasserstein-1 distance between the FVMC baseline and the learned categorical distribution.